-However, as a recruiter, it would be quite difficult for you to find and attract top candidates on social media unless your social media pages/profiles have been optimised to attract candidates.
-Below are some tips on how recruiters can manage their social media profiles to target prospects.
+However, as a recruiter, it would be hard for you to find and attract top candidates on social media unless your social media pages/profiles have been optimised to attract candidates.
+Here are three top tips on how recruiters can manage their social media profiles to target prospects:

 Every social media platform has its unique advantages and disadvantages, so the "right" platform will depend on the demographic you’re targeting.
 For example, LinkedIn is a professional social networking site where users look for information on companies, especially job postings.
 Over three million jobs are posted every month on LinkedIn so this would be a great place to find potential candidates who might be interested in your job opportunity.
 Facebook and Twitter are also good platforms if you're looking to maximise your job postings and building a voice as a specialist in your market, and Instagram is increasingly being used for internal talent attraction.